 By the nature of who we are and what we do, we’re suspicious.
 We’re guarded.
 We’re careful with what we say and how we say things.
 We have a natural tendency to try to take control of a conversation.
 Many of our professional interactions take place in adversarial situations.
 Our experience and training lead us to instinctively look for signs that something is wrong or out of the ordinary during a conversation.

-This isn’t necessarily a flaw that we have to bury or overcome, but rather a tendency that we have to recognize as we perform our job interview preparation.
-These skills are important and valued as part of our professional objectives.
-It is a loss prevention career talent that sets us apart and makes us good at what we do.
+This isn’t necessarily a flaw that we have to bury or overcome, but rather a tendency that we have to recognize as we do our job interview preparation.

 The job interview is a process through which we actively progress, not an event that we experience.
 It requires skills that we must develop in order to be proficient.
 What’s most important is how the interviewer feels about us as a candidate at the end of the conversation, and not necessarily how we feel about ourselves at the conclusion of the job interview that will matter.